-After my recent post on Omeprazole’s alternative drugs, I want to stay in the subject of gastro-oesophageal reflux disease (GORD) and its treatment.
-In this post I will contracts ranitidine vs omeprazole and briefly discuss:
+After my recent post on Omeprazole’s alternative drugs, I want to stay on the subject of gastro-oesophageal reflux disease (GORD) and its treatment.

-The differences of both drugs come from a distinct mechanism of action on stomach acid suppression.
-Stomach acid is produced in response to activation of one of three receptors located on cells in the lining of the stomach.
-One type of these receptors (h2 receptors) can be blocked by ranitidine preventing initial production of the acid via this, one route.
+The differences between both drugs come from a distinct mechanism of action on stomach acid suppression.
+Stomach acid is produced in response to the activation of one of three receptors located on cells in the lining of the stomach.
+One type of these receptors (h2 receptors) can be blocked by Ranitidine, preventing the initial production of the acid via this one route.

-PPIs on the other hand block proton pump, which is responsible secretion of the stomach acid in the final part of its production.
+PPIs such as Omeprazole, on the other hand, block the proton pump, which is responsible for the secretion of the stomach acid in the final part of its production.

-Watch the video below to get a more detailed explanation of the mechanism of actions of both drugs.
+Watch the video below to get a more detailed explanation of the mechanism of action of both drugs.

-A number of studies and clinical trials confirmed that PPIs (omeprazole) are more effective in the reduction of acid production than H2-blockers (ranitidine).
-PPIs are more effective in the reduction of acid production because acid secretion is the last stage of acid production.
+A number of studies and clinical trials confirmed that PPIs (Omeprazole) is more effective in the reduction of acid production than H2-blockers (Ranitidine).
+PPIs are more effective in the reduction of acid production because acid secretion is stopped in the last stage of acid production.

-Use of omeprazole is associated with a number of common side effects including:
+The use of Omeprazole is associated with a number of common side effects, including:

-- Risk of bone fractures (high doses taken mainly by the elderly population)
+Risk of bone fractures (high doses are taken mainly by the elderly population)

 In 2017 a research paper was published in Gut magazine associating the use of PPIs with increased risk of gastric cancer development.
 This study looked at patients from Hong Kong who were treated for Helicobacter pylori infection.

-The same study concluded that taking h2 blockers is not associated with an increased risk of stomach cancer development.
+The same study concluded that taking H2 blockers, such as Ranitidine, is not associated with an increased risk of stomach cancer development.

-Based on clinical judgement, the GP may decide to prescribe both ranitidine and omeprazole.
-Pharmacologically omeprazole overlaps the mechanism of action of ranitidine.
-Based on this and as it is suggested by the NICE guidelines addition of ranitidine in the treatment of persistent GORD may bring short benefits, if any.
+Based on this and as it is suggested by the NICE guidelines addition of Ranitidine in the treatment of persistent GORD together with Omeprazole may bring short benefits, if any.